codythompson/hopper/src/debug/session_note.md

 ## TODO

-1. add massless bodies to some chunks
+1. add a massless body each chunk, and some shapes to some blocks
+  - Where do the bodies live?
 2. add p2 collision materials, or whatever is needed for chunk platforms
 3. better chunk filler
 4. I changed the order of transformations for the camera's MV mat.
 This mightve accidentally worked and have onforeseen consequences.